Access all In Easy Steps books for just £5/month or £40/year

 So whether you’re a coding newbie, or you think you know it all, grab your micro:bit and let’s get coding!

-About the author Dan Aldred is a Computer Science teacher and a freelance resource writer and hacker.
+Dan Aldred is a Computer Science teacher and a freelance resource writer and hacker.
 He has championed the use of the Raspberry Pi as a tool for learning and creativity and is a Raspberry Pi Certified educator.
 Dan led the winning team of students for the first Astro Pi competition, whose code is now orbiting Earth aboard the ISS.
 Dan has authored a set of international micro:bit teaching resources with ARM and hacked Scratch with a Microsoft Kinnect for an open evening at school and invited all the students to dance.
 Dan currently resides in the UK.
 Dan runs the TeCoEd website (www.tecoed.co.uk) and also a YouTube channel.